Davide Rigo

 I am an applied economist, interested in technological change, innovation and international economics with a focus on the role of firms.

 Research.
 I examine how digital technologies and remote/hybrid work arrangements are transforming labour markets, firms and the wider economy.
 My work also investigates how innovation and digitalisation affect inequalities across firms and places.
 I also study how international trade agreements shape firms’ internationalisation strategies and contribute to economic welfare.
 My research combines large-scale administrative data and unstructured big data sources, such as LinkedIn and job postings, with quantitative methods for causal inference.
+To fund my research, I have secured over £235,000 in research funding as principal investigator from UK institutions, including the Leverhulme Trust, British Academy, STICERD and LSE.

 Contact.
 To get in touch, please email me at d.rigo@bham.ac.uk